Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Introduction

-Recognizing these limitations, we conducted a scoping review ~\cite{Levac_Colquhoun_OBrien_2010} and reflexive thematic analysis ~\cite{Braun_Clarke_2006} of literature on harms from algorithmic systems, offering this harm taxonomy as a tool for practitioners to consider harms more systematically.
-A scoping review offers a generative starting place for a harm taxonomy, as it aids synthesis of existing articulations of harm, draws attention to forms of harm that may not be well-captured in regulatory frameworks, and reveals gaps and opportunities for future research.
+Recognizing these challenges, we conducted a scoping review \cite{Levac_Colquhoun_OBrien_2010} and reflexive thematic analysis ~\cite{Braun_Clarke_2006} of literature on sociotechnical harms from algorithmic systems, offering a taxonomy to help practitioners and researchers consider them more systematically.
+A scoping review offers a generative starting place for a landscape harm taxonomy.
+The purpose of a scoping review is to map the state of a field \cite{arksey2005scoping, Levac_Colquhoun_OBrien_2010}; and here, provides a synthesis of existing articulations of harm, calls attention to forms of harm that may not be well-captured in regulatory frameworks, and reveals gaps and opportunities for future research.
 As scholarly articulations of harm emerge from different epistemic standpoints, values, and methodologies, this paper pursues the broader question of: How do computing researchers conceptualize harms in algorithmic systems?
-Three specific research questions guided our work:

-\begin{enumerate} \item What harms have been described by previous research on algorithmic systems?
-How are these harms framed in terms of their impacts at the micro-, meso-, and macro-levels of society?
-What types of social dynamics and hierarchies do we see researchers of algorithmic systems implicate in their descriptions of harms? \item Where is there conceptual alignment on types of harms from algorithmic systems?
-What type of organizational structure of harms is suggested by conceptual alignment? \item How do gaps or absences in research on harms from algorithmic systems suggest opportunities for future research? \end{enumerate} This research contributes to human-computing scholarship and responsible AI communities, offering:
+Three research questions guide this work: \begin{enumerate} \item What harms are described in previous research on algorithmic systems?
+How are these harms framed in terms of their impacts across micro, meso, and macro levels of society?
+What social dynamics and hierarchies do researchers of algorithmic systems implicate in their descriptions of harms? \item Where is there conceptual alignment on types of harm from algorithmic systems?
+What type of organizational structure of harms is suggested by conceptual alignment? \item How do gaps or absences in research on sociotechnical harms suggest opportunities for future research? \end{enumerate}